msmithp/jse-annotate/README.md

     * `--hours <num_hours>` - Specifies the maximum number of hours old a scraped job may be.
 Note that the age of a job posting as specified here is the age of the posting on Indeed, not the age of the posting on the employer's website.
     * `--today` - Flag that limits scraped jobs to just those uploaded on the current date.
 If both `--hours` and `--today` are specified, then `--today` will take precedence. **The `--today` flag is stricter than the `--hours` flag**: The `--today` flag will only return jobs whose posting date **on the employer's website** is today.
 In other words, it will only return jobs whose original posting has occurred **today** (i.e., between midnight and the current time).

-    There is a limit of 1,000 jobs imposed on the `scrape` command, since anything higher than this is likely to get you rate-limited.
+    There is a limit of 1,000 jobs imposed on the `scrape` command, since anything higher than this may get you rate-limited.

 To clear all jobs from the database, use the following command: